2007 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Obverse Of The 2007 Half Dollar

-The inscription “LIBERTY” appears along the left edge, while “IN GOD WE TRUST” is positioned to the right.
-The date “2007” sits prominently below Kennedy’s neck.
-Roberts based his design on earlier presidential medals, creating a timeless commemorative portrait.
+The inscription “LIBERTY” runs along the left edge, while “IN GOD WE TRUST” is positioned to the right.
+The date “2007” sits below Kennedy’s neck, and the mint mark — P, D, or S — appears on the obverse above the date rather than on the reverse, a placement that has been standard since 1968.

 The Reverse Of The 2007 Half Dollar

 Frank Gasparro designed the reverse featuring the Presidential Coat of Arms.
-The heraldic eagle displays spread wings while clutching arrows and an olive branch, symbolizing war and peace.
+The heraldic eagle displays spread wings while clutching arrows in its left talon and an olive branch in its right, symbolizing war and peace.
 A shield covers the eagle’s breast with thirteen stars arranged above.

 “UNITED STATES OF AMERICA” curves along the top rim, while “HALF DOLLAR” appears at the bottom.
-Gasparro’s initials “FG” are visible near the eagle’s right talon.
+Gasparro’s initials “FG” are visible near the eagle’s right talon — and when those initials are missing due to over-polished dies, you have one of the most collectible Kennedy errors of all, known as the “No FG” variety.

 Other Features Of The 2007 Half Dollar

-The 2007 Kennedy half dollar measures 30.6mm in diameter and weighs 11.34 grams.
-Its composition consists of 75% copper and 25% nickel in a clad construction.
-The edge features a reeded design with uniform vertical lines.
+The 2007 Kennedy half dollar measures 30.61mm in diameter and weighs 11.34 grams for standard business strikes.
+Its composition consists of 75% copper and 25% nickel in a clad construction over a pure copper core.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)